 A new song has gone viral on social media: "Que vaya Sandro," a satirical piece that responds to the recent call by Cuban leader Miguel Díaz-Canel for a combative march on December 20th.

-The piece, attributed to the anonymous profile "Edmundo Dantés Junior" and created with Artificial Intelligence, has sparked laughter, reflections, and, above all, controversy regarding the privileges of the ruling class on the island, particularly the grandson of the dictator Fidel Castro, Sandro Castro, who celebrated his birthday in grand style at a bar in Havana earlier this month.
+The piece, attributed to the anonymous profile "Edmundo Dantés Junior" and created with Artificial Intelligence, has sparked laughter, reflections, and, above all, controversy regarding the privileges of the ruling class on the island, particularly concerning the grandson of dictator Fidel Castro, Sandro Castro, who celebrated his birthday in grand style at a bar in Havana earlier this month.

 The song, whose chorus repeats the phrase "If you ask me, let Sandro go," features lyrics by Alian Aramís, while the musical arrangements, vocals, and production are by Dantés Junior.